thisboyiscrazy/vscode-rsync/README.md

 * `sync-rsync.shell`: Rsync's -e option e.g. ssh -p 1234
 * `sync-rsync.chmod`: Rsync's --chmod option

-Sites:
+Sites (Completely Optional, If no sites are defined Sync Rsync creates one using defaults):

-* `sync-rsync.sites`: Multiple Site Suppoort (Multiple Sites)[#multiple-sites]
+* `sync-rsync.sites`: Multiple Site Support [Multiple Sites](#multiple-sites)

 ## Multiple Sites

-If no sites are defined sync-rsync will create one site using the defaults.

 Sites have these options, they are all optional sync-rsync will use the defaults if they are not defined: